MercedezRodriguez/MECA482-BALL-ON-PLATE/README.md

 ## 4b.
 Simulink
 ###### Simulink is used to create a mathematical model of the ball is utilized to test the lead compensator.
 Below is our Simulink Block Diagram.
-The Simulink model's purpose is to take the current position of the ball and give an output of the expected position of the ball
+The Simulink model's purpose is to take the current position of the ball and give an output of the expected position of the ball.